-Paying teachers well is essential, if existing teachers are not paid well they will leave the education system which will have a long term detrimental effect on society.
+Paying teachers well is essential, if existing teachers are not they will leave the education system which will have a long term detrimental effect on society.
 We need to make sure that the teaching profession is recognised for the profession it is and to increase the salaries of teachers.

 If we pay teachers well we will attract and retain more good teachers who will feel valued and this helps everybody.